ldapple99/personal-website/content/posts/2023/01/test-with-categories-will-change-later.md

   - BrainF**k
   - Intercal
 ---
-*Happy January everyone!* :snowflake:
+***Happy January everyone!*** :snowflake:

-I thought I'd start off my first *Confusion of the Month* - a monthly column that will discuss a topic that I came across that intially bewildered me and how I made sense of it - with a fun subject that I had recently became aware of: \*Esoteric Programming Languages\* and why I am more than glad that I never had an assignement programming in one during my time as an undergraduate student (*so far* I should say, still have 3 months to go till I graduate :eyes:).
+I thought I'd start off my first ***Confusion of the Month*** - a monthly column that will discuss a topic that I came across that intially bewildered me and how I made sense of it - with a fun subject that I had recently became aware of: ***Esoteric Programming Languages*** and why I am more than glad that I never had an assignment programming in one during my time as an undergraduate student (*so far* I should say, still have 3 months to go till I graduate :eyes:).